skeeto/skeeto.github.com/_posts/2025-04-04-Lessons-learned-from-my-first-dive-into-WebAssembly.markdown

 worked out][fuzz].
 The less WASM-specific code you write, the better, even if it means writing more code overall.
 Treat it as you would some weird embedded target.

+The game comes with 10,000 seeds.
+I generated ~200 million puzzles, sorted them by difficulty, and skimmed the top 10k most challenging.
+In the game they're still sorted by increading difficulty, so it gets harder as you make progress.

 ### WASM System Interface